 Sometimes, I further entice my dog by dropping in some cheese or sardines, before putting in the canned food.
 This provides the extra umph that gets him to work through the Kong.

 Some other fun Kong toys are the Kong Dental Stick and the Kong Jump’n Jack.
 I stuff kibble or boiled chicken into the grooves of these two toys, and let my dogs chew on them.

 We can also use Kong Stuff ‘N Paste, but I personally would not recommend it.
 The Kong paste frequently makes a mess all over the floor, and is not made from particularly good ingredients.

 3. Premier Busy Buddy Collection

 The Twist and Treat is a good one to start with.
 Simply untwist the dog toy, put kibble inside, then twist the cover back on.
 At first, do not twist the cover on too tightly.
 In this way, our dog gets rewarded well for playing with the toy.
-Once the dog gains some experience, we can start tightening the lid more.
+Once he gains some experience, we can start tightening the lid more.